ElvisResearchGroup/DictionaryOfNewZealandEnglish/README.md

 NOTE: Comment this out in manage.py for production!!! or add "if production return" to the first line if that capability is in Python

+### Set-up production Database - once only, further runs will reset the database to June 2015.

+    python manage.py data_import all:db

+#### To test a small file (102 entries)

+    python manage.py data_import Q:db

 ## Project set-up